Updated on August 24, 2022

 2. Serving the Respondent with Divorce Papers

 Once one of the spouses (the Petitioner) files an Original Petition for Divorce, the other spouse (the Respondent) must be served with divorce papers.
-By serving the divorce papers, you are notifying your spouse of the pending divorce action.
+By serving the divorce papers, the Petitioner is notifying the Respondent of the pending divorce action.

 Notice of service is an essential step in the divorce process in Texas.
 Under Texas law, divorce papers can be served to the Respondent in either of the following ways:

-If the Respondent cannot be found and located, Texas law recognizes alternative service options.
-When the judge confirms that the server made reasonable attempts to serve the Respondent and those attempts have been unsuccessful, the judge may approve alternative service options such as:
+If the Respondent cannot be found or located, Texas law recognizes alternative service options.
+When the judge confirms that the server made reasonable attempts to serve the Respondent and those attempts have been unsuccessful, the judge may approve alternative service options:

-Note: If you are seeking an uncontested divorce, one of you can sign a waiver in front of a notary to waive notice of service.
-This may allow you to get a quick divorce.
+If you are seeking an uncontested divorce, one of you can sign a waiver in front of a notary to waive notice of service.
+This may allow you to get a quicker divorce.

 3. Reaching an Agreement

-This one is the most challenging part of the divorce process in Texas because you and your spouse must work out an agreement on all matters related to your divorce, including division of property, conservatorship, spousal support, and others.
+Reaching an agreement is the most challenging part of the divorce process in Texas.
+You and your spouse must work out an agreement on all matters related to your divorce, including division of property, conservatorship, and spousal support.

-Once you and your spouse reach an agreement, it will be put into writing in:
+Once you and your spouse reach an agreement, it will be put into writing in the following documents:

 Rule 11 agreement